factorhouse/rfx/README.md

 ### Rfx uses React 18+'s automatic batched updates + concurrent rendering out of the box

 The default Rfx store is implemented by the [useSyncExternalStore](https://react.dev/reference/react/useSyncExternalStore) hook.
-This allows Rfx to take advantage of [React's automatic batching](https://medium.com/@Brahmbhatnilay/understanding-automatic-batching-in-react-18-enhancing-performance-with-optimized-state-updates-9658d04e5785) found in React 18+.
+This allows Rfx to take advantage of [React's automatic batching](https://medium.com/@Brahmbhatnilay/understanding-automatic-batching-in-react-18-enhancing-performance-with-optimized-state-updates-9658d04e5785) capabilities found in React 18+.
 This is in contrast to Reagent's own batching logic for RAtoms that does not play well with modern React.

 **Note:** if your application depends on the specific timing of updates that is coupled to Reagent's implementation details then it's possible you might experience race conditions when migrating to Rfx.